ystxn/blog/content/blog/2020-03-16-gatsby-tags.md

     `
 ```

-## 4. Define what the per-tag page looks like
+## Step 4.
+Define what the per-tag post listing page looks like
 * Create this file at `templates/tags.js`
 ```javascript
     import React from "react"